R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/flightcore-guide.md

 ![FlightCore's Settings tab](../../images/flightcore-settings.png)

 The *Settings* tab is the fourth and final tab of FlightCore.
 This tab allows you to view and choose your Titanfall2 directory (default directories can be found in the [Default Directories](../troubleshooting.md#game-location) section), select how many mods you want to see on in one page on the online browser in FlightCore, the version of FlightCore you're running, as well as a toggle to enable testing release channels.

+Note that your settings tab will most likely look different, as this screenshot is taken from a Linux machine, and also doesn't include owning Titanfall 2 on EA.
+Your installation folder should be wherever the default directory is, or wherever you moved the game to.